-Prereq: Access to a guitar, 'ukulele, bass guitar, keyboard, or upright bass in acceptable working condition, and bring instrument to each class.
+Prereq: Students accepted into the Institute of Hawaiian Music; access to a guitar, 'ukulele, bass guitar, keyboard, or upright bass in acceptable working condition, and bring instrument to each class.
 If the instrument requires electronic amplification, student must bring necessary equipment to each class.
-Enrollment is restricted to students accepted into the Institute of Hawaiian Music.
 Develops a Hawaiian music repertoire and performance skills.
 Students will be assigned to a group that will be mentored by faculty and established guest musicians, and will perform both in-class and outside the classroom.
 (Letter grade only.
 May be repeated once for credit.)
 2cr., 3hr. lect./ lab (DA)